-We calculate the eigenenergies and eigenstates, taking the pump and probe beams to be on-resonance for simplicity (Eqns.
-S10 - S11).
-We show there that the atom is transferred to a ``dark" state which is a quantum superposition of the two ground states $|1\rangle$ and $|2\rangle$.
-This dark state has no quantum overlap with the excited state $|3\rangle$, thus an atom once transferred to the dark state stays there, unable to absorb a probe photon.
-Note that in the absence of the pump, the weak resonant probe would be completely absorbed. {Thus the pump laser ``prepares" the atoms to be transparent to the probe} - this is EIT.
+We calculate the eigenenergies and eigenstates in Eq.
+(S9) - (S11), taking the pump and probe beams to be on-resonance for simplicity.
+One of the eigenstates is a ``dark" state which is a coherent superposition of the two ground states $|1\rangle$ and $|2\rangle$.
+This dark state has no quantum overlap with the excited state $|3\rangle$.
+Thus, an atom, once it is transferred to the dark state upon interaction with the light fields, stays there, no longer able to absorb a probe photon.
+Note that in the absence of the pump, the weak resonant probe would be completely absorbed.
+Thus the pump laser ``\textcolor{black}{coherently} prepares" the atoms to be transparent to the probe - this is EIT.

-In order to calculate the spectral width of the transparency window, we must include decay of the induced dipole moment.
-The damping for the {non}-allowed transition $1 \leftrightarrow 2$ is called the ``ground state decoherence rate" $\gamma_{12}$.
-In dilute samples, $\gamma_{12}$ is much smaller than the damping rates $\gamma_{13}, \gamma_{23}$ for the allowed transitions $1 \leftrightarrow 3, 2 \leftrightarrow 3$.
-This is an important requirement for EIT and is satisfied in our experiments, see Sec.~\ref{sec:theory}\ref{subsec:condition} below.